 3Arrival in New Zealand, customs and biosecurity

-All flights with arrival in New Zealand play a video called “Declare or Dispose” onboard that explains entry into the country.
+All flights arriving in New Zealand play a video onboard called “Declare or Dispose” that explains entry into the country.
 It explains what items passengers can and cannot bring, as well as those that must be declared.

 If you notice that you have an item that is deemed prohibited in the video, don’t worry.
 The airport provides amnesty bins prior to entry into the country.
 You may dispose of those items in these bins and no one will ask any questions.
 If you are unsure, you can ask an agent in charge of biosecurity.

-The list of items that must be declared can be found on the website Biosecurity.
-To illustrate an example, if you are carrying any mineral water on you, that must be declared.
+The list of items that must be declared can be found on the Biosecurity website.

 There are 3 steps involved in entry to New Zealand: